parijatmishra/parijatmishra.github.io/_posts/2021-10-03-decisions-uncertainty-heuristics.md

 * Group B1: subjects were given the same population numbers as group A1 (70 engineers and 30 lawyers) and additionally were given a brief fictitious "personality description" of the individual.
 The description had very little information but would match the stereotype of an engineer or lawyer.
 For exampke, one description was "an introverted, analytical man".
 This group on average estimated the likelihood of the individual being an engineer or lawyer to be almost 100%, depending on what stereotype they were presented.

 * Group B2: subjects were given the same population statistics as group A2 (30 engineers and 70 lawyers) and additionally were given a brief fictitious "personality description" of the individual, like group B1.
-They too ignored the population statistic and made predictions just like group B1, based entirely by the stereotype.
+They too ignored the population statistic and made predictions just like group B1, depending on what stereotype they were presented.

-Groups B1 and B2 should have taken the description into account but also the prior probabilities.
-Consider that "an introverted, analytical man" does match the stereotype of an engineer but is not 100% predictive.
-Some engineers are not introverted and others are intuitive and not analytical.
-Some lawyers are introverted and/or analytical as well.
+Arguably, "an introverted, analytical man" does match the stereotype of an engineer.
+That is to say, the instance *resembles* the class.
+But how much information does this description contain?
+Consider: are you sure *all* engineers are introverted and analytical?
+If not, there is a percentage of engineers who do not match the description.
+Consider: can lawyers be introverted and analytical?
+If so, the description could match a portion of lawyers.
+Consider: will all introverted and analytical people seek engineering as an occupation?
+There are other factors involved: is there a good and afforable engineering school they have access to?
+Were any of their parents or influential parental figures lawyers?
+If they were analytical, were they better in the school debate team or physics club?
+Did their school have luminary alumnis who were engineers or lawyers?
+What about other unknown personality characteristics?
+Thinking of these factors, would you say the conclusion that the description predicts an engineer is a slam-dunk?

 The description could have tweaked the prior probabilities, but not by a lot.
-Yet, given just a both groups B1 and B2 ignored the prior probabilities entirely, and gave a lot of weight to very meager information.
+Yet, given just a smidgen of information of dubious value, both groups B1 and B2 ignored the prior probabilities entirely.

 #### Predictions when information about *a* was present and inconclusive